 White House Eyeing Silvergate, Biden Wants Protection Against Crypto Risks

-Biden on the Whitehouse holding cryptocurrency.
+Biden on top of the Whitehouse holding cryptocurrency.

 • The White House press secretary has confirmed that Silvergate’s decline is on their radar.